cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 The ridiculousness of the example aside, this problem is manufactured simply by not understanding how the language works.
 Any time you don't understand how a language works, regardless of the language, you will be confused.
 Period.
 The solution is to actively learn how it works rather than to passively complain.

+Javascript can only *"add"* strings *(as concatenation)* or numbers *(as floating-point addition)*.
+A quick explanation of these, example-by-example:

+1. `[] + []`

+These are two empty arrays being added together.
+Arrays are converted to strings by calling `.toString()` on each of of their elements and concatenating the results with a comma between them.

+So, for example, the array:
+`[1, 2, "surprise"]`
+would convert to the string:
+`"1,2,surprise"`.

+In the example above, the emptiness in each `[]` leads each array to become an empty string, and result of concatenating two empty strings is an empty string.

+2. `[] + {}`

+Again, by the rules in step 1, the empty array is cast as an empty string.
+The `toString()` method of an plain-old-object, by default, returns `"[object Object]"`.
+An empty string concatenated with this changes nothing.

+3. `{} + []`

+This one seems like a head-scratcher, doesn't it?
+Here's the trick: `{}` is not used solely for object literals.
+Here, `{}` is interpreted as an empty code scope, juxtaposed next to a unary `+` which, according to the rules of the language, casts the string result of `[]` to a number.

 ## #3: "Automatic semicolon insertion."

 It's definitely a little strange.